adlee77/MongoDB-Scraper/README.md

 This app helps me keep track of all music-related news directly from NPR's Music section.
 Sometimes, I don't have time to check NPR's site daily, so I use this app to scrape articles I find interesting and plan on reading later.
 I can even add notes and messages about these articles for later.

 # Technologies Used
-* Cheerio for scraping articles.
+* Cheerio.js npm package for scraping articles.
 * Handlebars for layout.
 * Bootstrap for styling.
 * MongoDB for database storage.